 [Note: When we quote Scripture in this article, we use the wording in the New King James Version of the Bible.]

-The Bible also indicates that no one except God is truly righteous, because every human has an inherent disposition to sin, which infers that every person is innately evil.
-Although this includes infants and young children, it is not likely that they will be held accountable by God for their actions until they have attained sufficient understanding of what is right and what is wrong.
-Likewise, God is unlikely to hold accountable people who have deficient mental ability and, as a result, lack sufficient understanding of what is right and what is wrong.
+The Bible indicates that no one except God is truly righteous.
+Every human sins because they are not very successful in overcoming their inherent disposition to sin.
+Therefore, the Bible states that every person is evil.
+Although the inherent disposition to sin includes infants and young children, it is not likely that God will hold them accountable for their behavior until they have attained sufficient understanding of what is right and what is wrong.
+Likewise, God is unlikely to hold accountable people who are seriously challenged mentally and, as a result, they too lack sufficient understanding regarding what is right and what is wrong.
+[For a discussion regarding the accountability of infants, young children, and the mentally deficient, click on “Does God Make Exceptions for People Who Don’t Have Opportunity to Trust in Christ?”]

 Before we continue, we need to define the terms innately, evil, wickedness, sin, and righteous.
 Webster’s Dictionary defines these terms as follows: